 Tohoku Highway 30 min. from Taiwa IC

-Matsushima-kaigan station on JR Senseki line (40 minutes from Sendai)
+Matsushimakaigan Station on the JR Senseki Line (40 min. from Sendai)

-25 minutes walk from Matsushima station on JR Tohoku main line (24 minutes from Sendai)
+25 min. walk from Matsushima Station on the JR Tohoku Line (24 minutes from Sendai)

-White rocks are carved by wild waves, open sea shows a dynamic beauty.
+The white rocks seen on this cruise have been carved by wild waves, and the open sea displays a dynamic beauty.